-Does your cat do a great impression of a race car when she hears your front door open?
-Some cats aren’t satisfied with life inside and want to explore outside, despite your best attempts to keep them inside.
-It can be stressful trying to keep an escape artist kitty inside, especially when they make a mad dash for the door every time.
-Here are some ways you can teach your kitty to stop trying to escape.
+Some cats aren’t fully satisfied with life inside and want to explore the outdoors.
+But it can be stressful trying to keep an escape artist kitty inside when they make a mad dash for the door each time it opens.
+Here’s how to teach your kitty to stop trying to escape.

 1. Designate One Door for Outside Freedom